oceanprotocol/jobs/dao.md

 # 🦞 Senior Blockchain Developer - OceanDAO
 [Ocean Protocol](https://www.oceanprotocol.com/) has a vibrant, expanding ecosystem of engineers, data scientists, neuroscientists, ambassadors, podcasters, that are build traction across 5 pillars of growth, receiving grants and funding to deliver results.
 To serve them better, we’re hiring!

 [OceanDAO](https://www.oceanprotocol.com/dao) is a key component that brings decentralization and scale to participants that are driving traction into the Ocean ecosystem.
 We’re growing the OceanDAO team.
-If you love to work with crypto, to build and to engage deeply with an enthusiastic community, we want to hear from you.
+If you love to work with crypto, build natively on web3, and to engage deeply with an enthusiastic community, we want to hear from you.

 ## Responsibilities